The64thGamer/cheeseepedia/content/99tg2579j6thegkw/content.md

 The first Zapp's would open in the former Pizza Time Theatre at [Cupertino, CA (975 S De Anza Blvd)] in May of 1983.[30]
 The location was noted as wanting to create the "...same kind of video dining fantasy land that has made the company's chain of Chuck E. Cheese restaurants one of the USA's hottest businesses...".
 The goal would be targeting the 25-35 year old crowd that frequented T.G.I.
 Friday's and Bennigan's Tavern.
 Gene Landrum would be guiding the brand, while Jack Campbell is also noted under the subdivision.[28][30]
 The location is noted as having over 100 games, but only a quarter being video arcades, with the rest being items such as pool, shuffleboard, chess, darts, and backgammon.
 Private rooms are also provided with curtains.
 These rooms provide a telephone, a TV, and a big red button to summon a waitress.[30]

 On July 11th, 1983, Pizza Time Theatre would note plans to open a location in Tampa and Dallas, with plans 3 months out to decide whether to expand the chain into a "full-fledged operation".[30]
+It is likely the Dallas store was of [Dallas, TX (8021 Walnut Hill Lane)], as a mention of the Zapp's is being "Across town..." from the first Dave & Busters, which was in Dallas, TX (2481 Manana Dr).
+The other candidate PTT is [Dallas, TX (2905 Forest Lane)], but that location is only 3 miles away from the D&B.

 ### Captain Zapp
 In a December 1983 ad for the [Reno, NV (651 E Moana Lane)] location, a light-haired character would appear in a superhero outfit with sunglasses and a 'Z' printed on their shirt.
 In January of 1984 "Captain Zapp" is mentioned as a new mascot for the arcade portion of the brand.
 However, this character is mentioned as having dark hair and a mustache, with no mentions of the superhero attire.[12]

 ### Bankruptcy

 After [Pizza Time Theatre] filed for Chapter 11 bankruptcy in March of 1984, an interview with Nolan Bushnell would mention Zapp's in May, where he would note the brand was for 21-35 year olds.
 He noted "city fathers" not liking the concept which forced the brand outside of larger city areas.
-He also mentioned only 4 stores opened, "Tampa, San Jose, Dallas, Reno..." and one opening soon in Boulder, CO., likely in the then or soon to be closed Pizza Time Theatre at [Boulder, CO (633 S Broadway)][6]
+He also mentioned only 4 stores opened, "Tampa, San Jose, Dallas, Reno..." and one opening soon in Boulder, CO., likely in the then or soon to be closed Pizza Time Theatre at [Boulder, CO (633 S Broadway)].[6]
+There is no evidence for if a Zapp's in Boulder ever eventually opened.

 The company would note later in June during discussions of the sale of Pizza Time Theatre locations that it had Zapp's "on the block" alongside other divisions of the company.[13]
+The 1983 annual report for the company, filed some time after March of 1984, also mentions "The sale of Zapp's is currently being negotiated and will also be subject to Court approval."[30]

+### Post-PTT Sale

+Zapp's was either sold or spun-off as an independent company before [Pizza Time Theatre's] merger with [ShowBiz Pizza Place] completed in May of 1985.
+ShowBiz Pizza Time, Inc.'s earliest known 1989 annual report mentions nothing of Zapp's despite locations still being open at the time.[31]
+Post-sale would see the opening of the Fremont and Kelowna stores.

+The company would close on August 17, 1993.[27]

 ## Locations